| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 State Beef Councils has with the National Cattlemen's Beef Association.

+The eleven members of the Executive Committee has done so.
 The Executive Committee-approved motion states: "The Federation should be a strong, independent, checkoff entity.
 The Federation should be separate from any policy organization, since all funds for the checkoff come from mandatory assessments of producers and importers.
 The checkoff is owned by, and responsible to, all producers and importers, and no specific organization.
 It is not the intent of the Executive Committee that this motion has any effect on the structure of state beef councils."
 We have talked about this both yesterday and today on our regular Beef Buzz report- as heard on great radio stations across Oklahoma and adjacent states that are a part of the Radio Oklahoma Network.
 Click on the LINK below for today's Beef Buzz- it has a link to yesterday's Buzz that includes the hard copy of that memo that we have from the CBB Executive Committee. | |

-Producers Must Report Prevented Planting Acreage ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Francie Tolle,
+| Producers Must Report Prevented Planting Acreage ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Francie Tolle,

 executive director for Oklahoma Farm Service Agency (FSA), reminds